quintoandar/butterfree/.github/pull-request-template.md

 - [ ] This change requires a documentation update

 ## How everything was tested? :straight_ruler:
-Have you achieved all the acceptance criteria?
-How?
+_Have you achieved all the acceptance criteria?
+How?_

-Is there any alternative flow in the testing process that you want to describe?
+_Is there any alternative flow in the testing process that you want to describe?_

-Please describe the tests that you ran to verify your changes.
-Provide instructions so we can reproduce.
-Please also list any relevant details for your test configuration.

-1. Test A
-2. Test B
-3. Test C

 # Checklist
 - [ ] My code follows the style guidelines of this project (docstrings, type hinting and linter compliance);